upend/IF_MS_BUYS_GITHUB_IMMA_OUT/README.md

+# GitHub has sold us out.
+This is the GitHub Refugee Camp.

+It's done.
+GitHub has sold us out.
+But this is not the end, or even the beginning of the end.
+The world is the way it is because people give up too soon. **#Resistance** needs persistence and **#solidarity**.
+If not us, then whom?

 ## status update

-It looks like [a done deal](https://www.bloomberg.com/news/articles/2018-06-03/microsoft-is-said-to-have-agreed-to-acquire-coding-site-github).
-But GitHub selling us out is not the end, or even the beginning of the end.
-The world is the way it is because people give up too soon. #Resistance needs persistence and #solidarity.
-If not us, then whom?

 **This repo is now [the 2rd highest trending repo](https://github.com/trending) on GitHub** and is about to surpass 1100 stars in only 2½ days of existence.
 Traffic is growing exponentially.
 Thanks to all of you spreading the word.